mia-platform/documentation/docs/fast_data/connectors/overview.md

 - [Oracle Golden Gate for Big Data](https://www.oracle.com/integration/goldengate/)
 - [Debezium](https://debezium.io/)

+Change Data Capture systems described above publish change events in one of the [formats that are supported by Fast Data](http://localhost:3000/docs/fast_data/inputs_and_outputs#data-change-message).
+When another CDC system is employed, it important to either verify that such component can produce messages accordingly or provide a [_custom message adapter_](/fast_data/configuration/realtime_updater/common.md#custom) to the Fast Data Real-Time Updater component.
+In this manner Fast Data can easily process change events employing user-defined formats.

 ### Managed Debezium CDC

 [Debezium](https://debezium.io/) is an open-source distributed platform for change data capture.
 It can be either deployed as a Kafka Connector on the Kafka Connect framework, when employing [Apache Kafka](https://kafka.apache.org/) as event streaming platform or as a standalone service.